home-assistant/home-assistant.io/source/_integrations/fan.mqtt.markdown

   type: boolean
   default: true
 encoding:
-  description: The encoding of the payloads received.
+  description: The encoding of the payloads received and published messages.
 Set to `""` to disable decoding of incoming payload.
   required: false
   type: string
   default: "utf-8"